 Can Chapter 7 Bankruptcy help?

-- Stop debtor harassment: Debt collectors can no longer harass you with demands for money.
+Stop debtor harassment: Debt collectors can no longer harass you with demands for money.
 This is called an automatic stay.
-Debt collectors cannot contact you about owed debts and the only communication allowed it through the Bankruptcy trustee.
+Debt collectors cannot contact you about owed debts and the only communication allowed is through the bankruptcy trustee.

-- Stop repossession and foreclosure: If you are facing the loss of your car or house, filing for bankruptcy stops any repossession or foreclosure proceedings.
-This gives you the time to explore your legal options and possible keep your home and car.
+Stop repossession and foreclosure: If you are facing the loss of your car or house, filing for bankruptcy stops any repossession or foreclosure proceedings.
+This gives you the time to explore your legal options, and possibly keep your home and car.

 Forgiven debts: Many types of debt can be forgiven.
 This is called a discharge.
 You may be able to discharge credit card debts, medical bills, and other unsecured debts.
 Some of the many debts you cannot discharge include student loans, child support, and some taxes.